 From Dan Chokhar in Kham.

 During this time Chinese power waned.
-The monks from China, living in Tibet, persuaded the monks of Drepung, Sera, and Ganden, three large and important monassteries, to prevail upon the' government ot ban the entry of foreigners into Tibet.
+The monks from China, living in Tibet, persuaded the monks of Drepung, Sera, and Ganden, three large and important monasteries, to prevail upon the Tibetan government to ban the entry of foreigners into Tibet.
 This it did; isolating Tibet from the outside world and hindering Tibet's progress. ref

 Also dies young.